Philosophers have pondered for centuries, the age old question of

-Check for other upcoming workshops in the near future.
+Check for other upcoming workshops or classes in the future.

-If you didn't pick up your CHRISTMAS ORNAMENT you made at the market on Culture Days or your PENDANT you made at the spring Gallery Hop, please do so when the Pottery Shoppe is open on Saturdays from 9 am to 1 pm.
-Previous students should pick up their pieces also.
+If you didn't pick up something you made as a student at a class or workshop or a CHRISTMAS ORNAMENT you made at the market on Culture Days, please do so when the Pottery Shoppe is open on Saturdays from 10 am to 1 pm.

 Members, there will be one firing mid-month and one near the end of the month.
 Please have your work on the shelves.
 If there is not enough work for a firing it may be another 2 weeks.
 We aim to load, but cannot always accommodate pieces in the order that they arrived on the shelves.